Skip to main content

 A cloud database cluster can be scaled — for example, increase vCPU and RAM to improve cluster performance.
 You can also change a fixed node configuration to an arbitrary configuration or an arbitrary configuration to a fixed configuration, but only with more disk space.

-The process of changing the configuration depends on the availability of replicas.
+The configuration change process depends on the availability of replicas.
 The configuration change time depends on the amount of data in the cluster.

-More information about scaling in instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis, and Kafka.
+More information about scaling in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis and Kafka.

 Fault tolerance and replication

-By default, a cluster consists of a single master node, the master node.
-When connected to a master node, all operations are available: read (SELECT) and write (INSERT, UPDATE, DELETE, and others).
+By default, the cluster consists of one main node — the master node.
+When connected to the master node, all operations are available: read (SELECT) and write (INSERT, UPDATE, DELETE and others).
 To provide cluster fault tolerance, add replicas — full copies of the master node.
-They are only available for reading data (SELECT).
+They are available for read-only data (SELECT).
 If the master node is unavailable, the replicas will take over its role and the cluster will operate normally.
-They can also be used to reduce the load on the master node during active reading.
+They can also be used to reduce the load on the master node during active reads.

 Read more about fault tolerance in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis.